Brachytherapy for Cervix Cancer

 If the next treatment is to be repeated the following day, the patient is kept in hospital overnight.
 During that time, the patient will need to lie on her back until the treatment is completed, after which the applicators are removed.
 The urinary catheter will also remain in place until the applicators are removed.
 Special stockings may be placed on both legs, to prevent a clot (thrombosis) developing.
 The patient may be aware of intermittent compressions of the legs by a machine, to help the blood circulation.
-Analgesics are given to keep the patient comfortable.
+Pain relief medications are given to keep the patient comfortable.
 These can be given orally or by injections.
-Sometimes, the patient is able to control the amount of analgesic herself by pressing a button on a device which is set up to deliver analgesics via an infusion pump (PCA) through a vein.
-The patient will be given instructions and supervision on how to use this.

 In centres where the treatment is delivered routinely in the operating theatre, multiple visits (3-4 usually) are required to complete the planned course of brachytherapy.
 At each visit, the treatment may be delivered under an anaesthetic.

 After completion of treatment, the stitch (if used), vaginal packing, applicators and urinary catheter are removed.
 It is unusual to require an anaesthetic for this.
 Sometimes additional pain medications are given just prior to the removal of the applicators.
 The doctor and nurse will check the area to make sure there is no bleeding.
 The analgesic drip or spinal/epidural anaesthetic is removed.